Despire/despire.github.io/_posts/2025-01-03-containers.markdown

 ```

 The above code example has two functions, `prepare` and `interact`.
 The former sets up the namespaces and the
-filesystem for the container and proceeds to run itself under these new namespaces, where it then sets up the container environment by
+filesystem for the container and proceeds to run itself under these new namespaces, where it then then sets up the container environment
-then sets up the container environment by changing the hostname, setting the chroot, and mounting relevant files/directories.
+by changing the hostname, setting the chroot, and mounting relevant files/directories.

 Creating the overlay filesystem is a simple syscall